lizathulya/lizathulya/README.md

 ### 🌟 Fun Facts
-- 🖋️ I love writing blogs on [topic] at [your blog/website link.
+- 🖋️ I love writing blogs on Data Analytics.
-- 🌍 I enjoy [hobby or interest].
+- 🌍 I enjoy good thrillers.
-- 🎯 My goal is to [your goal, e.g., "master data visualization"].
+- 🎯 My goal is to be a Mater in Data.

 ---